 - Heated door mirrors

-I love older cars, I’ve been driving an old Mercedes for years.
-I take good care of her, she’s garaged and body is kept clean and waxed.
-The underpinnings are undercoated to ward off damaging road salts and I don’t expect to retire her any time soon.
+I love older cars.
+I’ve been driving an old Mercedes for years.
+I take good care of her, she’s garaged, and her body is kept clean and waxed.
+The underpinnings are undercoated to ward off damaging road salts, and I don’t expect to retire her any time soon.

-An old car can save you money too, considering how quickly new cars lose their value.
-At just five years old the average family car will have lost 40-50% of its value.
-That’s on average about $3000 per year.
-A well maintained car won’t cost $3000 every year to maintain, if you can take care of much of your own maintenance, you’ll save a packet.
+An old car can save you money, too, considering how quickly new cars lose their value.
+The average family car will have lost 40-50% of its value at just five years old.
+That’s, on average, about $3000 per year.
+A well-maintained car won’t cost $3000 every year to maintain.
+If you can take care of much of your own maintenance, you’ll save a packet.

 Check out the Mechanics tools page for a list of my favorite tools.